 Pack up your bags today and they will be collected from the hotel.
 Today’s ride takes us down through the countryside and into Siena, a UNESCO World Heritage Site.
 The Piazza del Campo is the highlight with it’s open square featuring the Mangia Tower.

 The city will be flying the flags of the local contrade, or city ward and the right to fly the flag is won and lost in an epic biannual horse race known as the Palio di Siena, that has been run since the 14th century.
-Run on 2 July and 16 August, the Piazza del Campo is turned from a square with people milling about, to a horse track featuring bareback riders being thrown from their mounts in ever tightening turns.
-If you happen to be traveling at this time, this is one of the ultimate Tuscan experiences.
+Run on 2 July and 16 August, the Piazza del Campo is turned from a popular square into a horse track featuring bareback riders being thrown from their mounts in ever tightening turns.
+If you happen to be travelling at this time, this is one of the ultimate Tuscan experiences.

 Your hotel tonight is the stunning Castello di Casole.
 This is a hotel quite unlike any other.
 Offering stunning views over the countryside from the pool and sat within opulent grounds, this is our favourite luxury hotel in Tuscany.